-Errors will inject into NoC where error detection mechanism is able to detect the error and unable to correct it resulting in re-transmission.
-Single error correction and double error detection is an example for such a simple error correction code.
-Repetitive and frequent fault injection will result in DoS since majority of the available bandwidth will be utilized by re-transmissions resulting in back-pressure and network resource starvation.
-The proposed HT has an externally controlled kill-switch to enable the attack and reduce the chances of detection during verification process.
-A single HT in a link incur less than 1\% of the total power which makes the possibility of multiple compromised links.
-Furthermore, experimental results show that even if all 48 links include a HT, they will have only 2\% overhead compared to whole NoC.
-A single HT can deadlock 81\% of the injection ports and at least one link on 68\% of the routers in a small number of cycles.
+Errors will be injected into NoC, where the error detection mechanism can detect the error and cannot correct it, resulting in re-transmission.
+Single error correction and double error detection are examples of such a simple error correction code.
+Repetitive and frequent fault injection will result in DoS since most of the available bandwidth will be utilized by re-transmissions, resulting in back-pressure and network resource starvation.
+The proposed HT has an externally controlled kill switch to enable the attack and reduce the chances of detection during the verification process.
+A single HT in a link incurs less than 1\% of the total power, which makes the possibility of having multiple compromised links.
+Furthermore, experimental results show that even if all 48 links include an HT, they will have only 2\% overhead compared to the whole NoC.
+A single HT can deadlock 81\% of the injection ports and at least one link on 68\% of the routers in a few cycles.